michaelcarter/cordova-backbone-template/readme.md

 ## Thanks

-Major thanks to [Sam Breed](https://twitter.com/sambreed) of [QuickLeft](http://quickleft.com/)for bringing us up to speed on all things Cordova.
+Major thanks to [Sam Breed](https://twitter.com/sambreed) of [QuickLeft](http://quickleft.com/) for bringing us up to speed on all things Cordova.
 If you're looking for a more minimal template you should definitely check out their [cordova-project-template](https://github.com/quickleft/cordova-project-template) repository.